mauropelucchi/catalan-referendum/README.md

 The integration with Twitter is build with [Twitter Components Pack for Talend]https://gabrielebaldassarre.com/talend/twitter-components-talend/.
 The Talend job creare a collection in MongoDB database.

-# Script
+# Spark Script

-The catalogna2017.scala script refers to all the analysis.
+The catalogna2017.scala script refers to all the analysis in Spark.
 We have followed this macro-step: deduplication, tokenization, cleaning stopwords, lemmatization and finally polarization.
 The cluster are created with LDA analysis.

 The dictonary for polarization are from ML-SentiCON: Cruz, Fermín L., José A. Troyano, Beatriz Pontes, F. Javier Ortega.
 Building layered, multilingual sentiment lexicons at synset and lemma levels, Expert Systems with Applications, 2014.